WHAT IS THE MOUNTAINS OF MUSIC HOMECOMING?

 WILL THE MOUNTAINS OF MUSIC HOMECOMING HAVE A PRINTED PROGRAM?

-Yes, and an electronic version of the printed program is available on the website homepage at www.mtnsofmusic.com The printed program is also available at all Virginia Welcome Centers, at Southwest Virginia public libraries, and at Southwest Virginia branches of Union Bank & Trust, Bank of Marion, and New Peoples Bank.
+Yes, and an electronic version of the 2018 printed program will be available on the homepage (The 2017 Homecoming Guide is still viewable on the website).
+The printed program will also be available at all Virginia Welcome Centers, at Southwest Virginia public libraries, and at Southwest Virginia branches of Union Bank & Trust, Bank of Marion, and New Peoples Bank.
 They will also be available for pickup at The Crooked Road concerts during the Mountains of Music Homecoming.

 HOW AND WHEN CAN I GET TICKETS TO THE CROOKED ROAD CONCERTS?

-Tickets for the Crooked Road concerts are available on the event website at www.mtnsofmusic.com.
+Tickets for the Crooked Road concerts will be available in 2018 on the event website at www.mtnsofmusic.com.
 There will also be local ticket outlets throughout the region.
 A list of local ticket outlets will be posted on the website.

 HOW CAN I GET UPDATES ON THE MOUNTAINS OF MUSIC HOMECOMING AS PLANS DEVELOP?